kingakisielinska/mObywatel-user-guide/installation/registration.md

 - a minimum of 1 numeric character: [0-9]
 - a minimum of 1 special character: !@#$%^&*

 **Please note:** If you lose your password, all data stored in the application will be lost.
 Password recovery is not possible.
-For further information, refer to [Logging in](installation/logging.md) section.
+For further information, refer to [**Logging**](installation/logging.md) section.

 Click **Next**.